OldManUmby/OSE.SRD.Wiki/4. Magic/Magic-User Spells/4 - Confusion.md

 - **Subjects of 2+1 HD or greater:** May **save versus spells** each round to resist the spell’s effect, acting with free will that round if they make the save.
 - **Subjects of 2 HD or lower:** May not make a saving throw.
-- **Behaviour:** Roll on the following table separately for each affected subject each round to determine how that subject acts that round:
+- **Behavior:** Roll on the following table separately for each affected subject each round to determine how that subject acts that round:

 | 2d6  | Behaviour              |
 | :--: | :--------------------- |